-Common types of knee pain injuries include knee fractures, dislocations and contusions.
+Common types of knee pain injuries include knee fractures, dislocations, and contusions.

 Knee fractures occur from direct blows to the bones.
 Patella or kneecap, fractures occur on direct falls onto the knees which results in a crack in the patella or kneecap due to the force.

 Knee dislocations are considered extremely traumatic injuries and fall under one of the most serious types of knee injuries.
-The reason is, they may be associated with potential neurovascular damage.
+The reason is, that they may be associated with potential neurovascular damage.
 They occur when the bones that form the knee are out of place.

 Dislocations can be due to abnormality in the knee structure.

-A knee contusion or bruised knee occurs when the skin of the knee and the underlying tissues suffer a direct blow resulting in capillaries breaking open and spilling blood into the tissues, muscles and tendons of the knee.
+A knee contusion or bruised knee occurs when the skin of the knee and the underlying tissues suffer a direct blow resulting in capillaries breaking open and spilling blood into the tissues, muscles, and tendons of the knee.

 Knee ligament injuries can also occur.
 There are four major ligaments in the knee.
-The ACL (anterior cruciate ligament), PCL (posterior cruciate ligament), the MCL (medial collateral ligament) and LCL (lateral collateral ligament).
+The ACL (anterior cruciate ligament), PCL (posterior cruciate ligament), the MCL (medial collateral ligament), and LCL (lateral collateral ligament).
 Each of these ligaments is responsible for the stability of the knee.
 When one of these ligaments is injured, it is known as a knee sprain.
 It may occur due to unnatural movements during physical activity.

 The anterior cruciate ligament (ACL) is located toward the front of the knee and is the most commonly injured ligament of the knee.
 Female athletes have a higher incidence of ACL injury than male athletes.
 This injury occurs mostly when ACL is stretched or torn during a sudden twisting motion.

-The posterior cruciate ligament (PCL) is located toward the centre of the knee.
+The posterior cruciate ligament (PCL) is located toward the center of the knee.
 PCL injury usually happens with sudden, direct impact or blow to the front of the knee while the knee is bent.
 It occurs mostly in motor vehicle crashes and sports-related contact.

 The medial collateral ligament (MCL) is located on the inner aspect of the knee.
 It is injured more often by a direct blow to the outside of the knee, usually during sports activities.
 The lateral collateral ligament (LCL), which is on the outer side of the knee, is less often injured.

-The menisci are two articular discs of the knee-joint situated between the thigh bone and shinbone.
+The menisci are two articular discs of the knee joint situated between the thigh bone and shinbone.
 These pieces of cartilage can be torn suddenly during sporting activities.
 Meniscal tears may also occur as a result of arthritis or aging.
 After the initial injury to these parts, pain, swelling, and tightness may increase over the next few days resulting in defective joint movement.

 The quadriceps and patellar tendons can be stretched and torn, forming a tendon tear.
 This is more commonly found among middle-aged people who play running or jumping sports.
 The most common causes of a tendon tear are falls, direct force to the front of the knee, and landing awkwardly from a jump.

-Apart from knee pain, other symptoms associated with knee injury include redness and warmth to the touch, swelling, stiffness, weakness or instability, crunching noises from the knee joint and inability to fully straighten the knee.
+Apart from knee pain, other symptoms associated with knee injury include redness and warmth to the touch, swelling, stiffness, weakness or instability, crunching noises from the knee joint, and inability to fully straighten the knee.

 1. Rheumatoid Arthritis

 Rheumatoid arthritis is an autoimmune condition that can affect any joint in the body.
-It can cause severe pain, swelling and disability.
+It can cause severe pain, swelling, and disability.

 3. Septic Arthritis

-In the case of septic arthritis (infectious arthritis), the knee joint can become infected which leads to pain, swelling and fever.
+In the case of septic arthritis (infectious arthritis), the knee joint can become infected which leads to pain, swelling, and fever.

 Osteoarthritis is a joint inflammation that results from cartilage degeneration.
 It occurs with a wearing down of cartilage of the joint due to use and age.
 The most common symptoms are joint pain and stiffness.

 Patellar tendinitis is an inflammation of the tendons connecting the kneecap (patella) to the bone of the lower leg.
-It is found in mostly in individuals repeating the same motion during any exercise (such as runners and cyclists).
+It is found mostly in individuals repeating the same motion during any exercise (such as runners and cyclists).